-Drama on the airplane.
+There was some drama on the airplane.
 Just before landing a “medical emergency” occurred and they had all the passengers stay seated so medical staff could come on board.
 Even the emergency staff moved slowly.
 Island Time.
 The Bonaire airport is small and you de-plane by walking down stairs directly onto the tarmac.
 Everything is open air.
 At no point are you in an enclosed space.
 There may be partitions, but something is always open, a wall, a ceiling…

 Like in many foreign countries, most rental cars come equipped with a manual transmission.
 Reserve ahead of time if you want an automatic.
 Some local rental companies don’t even stock cars with an automatic transmission so be sure to ask when you complete your booking.
 Some of the resorts offer rental cars in their packages; these will be cars with a manual transmission.
 A few of the rental car companies have an office at the terminal, some pick you up and take you to an off site location.
 If a car is part of your hotel package, you will be picked up at the airport and not get your car until you arrive at the hotel.